donaldRwilliams/BGGM/README.md

 As indicated by the posterior probabilities, the hypothesis was not supported.

-One the other hand, we can also test the prediction that, for a specifc variable (for example), certain edges are negative while others are positive--i.e.,
+One the other hand, we can also test the prediction that, for a specific variable (for example), certain edges are negative while others are positive--i.e.,

 ℋ<sub>1</sub> : (*ρ*<sub>1, 2</sub>, *ρ*<sub>1, 3</sub>, *ρ*<sub>1, 4</sub>)&lt;0 &lt; *ρ*<sub>1, 6</sub>